-The plan, so far is to do six posts— one for every season and
+The plan, so far, is to do three posts.

 The beautiful eldest daughter of the Crawley family looking most elegant on horseback.
 So frighteningly English, isn’t it?
 Did you ever notice that Mary and her late husband had the same last name from birth?
 They are actually third cousins once removed and share the same last name.
 Very convenient!